oVirt/ovirt-site/source/sla/vnic-profiles.html.md

 ##### Adding an Empty Data-Center

 *   Currently, When creating a new Data-Center, the management network is automatically created.
-*   From 3.3, a default vNic profile will be created for the management network.
+*   A default vNic profile will be created for the management network.

 ##### VM snapshot/import/export